Skip to main content

 git push origin update-authentication-guide

-GitHub will show a prompt to open a pull request.
+GitHub shows a prompt to open a pull request.
 Click it, add a description of what you changed and why, and submit.

 7